hniemeyer/ModulesTalk/ModulesTalk/script.md

 * Switch to solution view
 * Switch c++ standard to /std:c++latest to activate modules (project -> properties -> C/C++ -> language)
 * Show how to add new module with IDE
+* compile and show what is the outcome

 ## Open numbers.ixx